Compare Sinder to every UAE travel card

 How does Sinder compare to UAE credit cards for travel?

 UAE credit cards (FAB, ADCB, Emirates Islamic etc.) typically charge a 2.61–3.0% international transaction fee on every foreign transaction, plus AED 100–158 per ATM cash advance with interest from day one.
-Sinder is a Mastercard Platinum debit card with 0% Sinder FX inside your allowance and free international ATM within allowance — purpose-built for the travel spend that credit cards make expensive.
+Sinder is a Mastercard Platinum debit card with 0% Sinder FX inside your allowance and international ATM at just 1% capped at AED 25 per withdrawal — purpose-built for the travel spend that credit cards make expensive.

 Where can I see the worked example for each card?